 Robbery Charges in Morris County NJ

-If you have been arrested and charged with a criminal offense in Morris County, New Jersey the Law Offices of Marshall, Bonus, Proetta & Oliver can help.
+If you have been arrested and charged with a criminal offense in Morris County, New Jersey The Law Offices of Jonathan F. Marshall can help.
 Our office routinely appears in Courts throughout the County including the Long Hill Municipal Court, the Madison Municipal Court, the Denville Municipal Court, the Montville Municipal Court, the Dover Municipal Court and the Morris County Superior Courthouse.
 If you would like to come into our Morristown office then please contact us directly at 973.309.7050.